As a veterinary geneticist, I’m passionate about sharing genetic insights that help pet owners provide better care for their pets.

 Genetically speaking, dogs of these breeds have a yellow coat because they carry two copies of the MC1R gene variant for pheomelanin—the yellow pigment in the hair coat.
 It seems, however, they also have a modifier gene that lightens that pigment so it appears platinum or white.
 A recent study identified two such modifiers in cream-colored Australian Cattle Dogs and white Alaskan and Siberian Huskies, specifically.

 A dog can also have a white coat due to a lack of melanocytes.
 Since the inner ear needs melanocytes to function properly, these dogs are often deaf in one or both ears.
 So, a hearing test is one way to identify whether an all-white dog is a platinum blonde or simply lacks melanocytes altogether.
-Another way is testing the dog’s DNA with the WISDOM PANEL.
+Another way is testing the dog’s DNA.

 Another fascinating finding in our study relates to the “mask trait,” which produces a dark coat over the muzzle of a dog’s face.
 You’ll typically see this dog trait demonstrated in breeds like the German Shepherd Dog and Boxer.